MetaMask/metamask-mobile/README.md

    - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`

+   - Usage: `nvm alias default 18.18.2` (or whatever version you need - this sets the working version)

 2. ### Install [Yarn v1](https://yarnpkg.com/en/docs/install)

    One way to install Yarn v1 is by using brew: